szepattila/Into-update/README.md

 Let's start from the beginning.
 At that time, in addition to basic DOS, I became familiar with the QuickBasic programming language.
 This was followed by HTML, CSS and JavaScript garnished with a little PHP.
 I added Adobe Photoshop.
 Just a little trivia in image editing.
 I thought I would expand my knowledge.
 In 2018, I was admitted to UWL (University of West London).
 Last but not least, Freddie Mercury also studied here!
-During my first year at college, I started studying Python.
+During my first year at university, I started studying Python.
 I expanded - I updated my knowledge of HTML, CSS, JavaScript.
 While learning about Picaxe, I became better acquainted with microcontrollers and microcomputers.
 Yes, in this case it's the Arduino and the Raspberry Pi, and the modules that can be attached to them.
 I'm having a lot of fun.
 One Raspberrymen is running Kali Linux.
 Here we also take a step forward.
 I looked at Suse Linux a long time ago.
 But then I let go of the thing.
 With my current studies, Linux has once again come into view.
 Namely Ubuntu and Kali linux.
 In the first round, I was thinking of machines installed separately.
 But then I got to know Oracle VM VirtualBox.
 Well, in this laboratory setting, I released the progs.
 For the sake of curiosity, I also run Raspberry in this environment, for the sake of experimentation.